 - The school environment, including the cafeteria and classroom, shall provide clear and consistent messages that promote and reinforce healthy eating. - Students shall have access to useful nutrition information.
-Posters, worksheets, and brochures shall be available in classrooms and throughout the school campus. - A. Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar and sodium, and served in appropriate portion sizes consistent with USDA standards shall be established for all foods offered by the district's Nutrition Services Department or contracted vendors.
+Posters, worksheets, and brochures shall be available in classrooms and throughout the school campus. - A. Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar and sodium, and served in appropriate portion sizes consistent with USDA standards shall be established for all foods offered by the School District's Department of School Nutrition Services or contracted vendors.
 Menu and product selection shall utilize student, parent, staff, and community advisory groups whenever possible.
-Menus are posted in the schools, announced via school media productions, and posted on websites, included in monthly newsletters and local news media. - B. Nutrition services policies and guidelines for reimbursable meals shall not be more restrictive than federal and state regulations require. - C. A la carte offerings to students shall be nutritious and meet federal recommended guidelines.
-A student must buy a lunch or bring one from home to be eligible to purchase a la carte items. - D. Vending Machines: The sale of food and beverage items to students in competition with the District's food service program is prohibited, including those items classified as "foods of minimum nutritional value" as listed in the Code of Federal Regulations 21.
-Provided, however, school organizations approved by the School Board are permitted to sell these items only in secondary schools thirty (30) minutes following the close of the last lunch period.
+Menus are posted in the schools, announced via school media productions, and posted on websites, included in monthly newsletters and local news media. - B. School Nutrition Services policies and guidelines for reimbursable meals shall not be more restrictive than federal and state regulations require. - C. A la carte offerings to students shall be nutritious and meet federal recommended guidelines. - D. Student-Accessible Vending Machines: The sale of food and beverage items to students in competition with the District's food service program is prohibited, including those items classified as "foods of minimum nutritional value" as listed in the Code of Federal Regulations 21.
+However, school organizations approved by the School Board are permitted to sell these food or beverage items beginning thirty (30) minutes after the end of the official school day until midnight.
 Proceeds from the sales of foods and beverages items during the school day shall accrue to the food service program or to a school organization approved by the School Board. - E. Free water must be made readily available to children during lunch.